 A search method was created to find relevant material for Academic Search Complete, CINAHL, Cochrane Library, EMBASE, MEDLINE, PubMed, and Web of Science databases from their establishment until March 3, 2022.
 A professional librarian supported the authors in establishing the search technique and MeSH terms.
-The following MeSH terms: Nurs students; ab OR nurseducation; ab OR nurs; ab OR undergraduate student nurs; ab OR pre-licensure nurs; ab OR nursing diploma; ab AND Problem-based learning; ab OR PBL; ab OR problem-based learning in 15 ursing; ab OR problem-based approach; ab OR problem-solving; ab AND Randomized controlled trial; ab OR randomized; ab OR quasi-experiment stud; ab OR, experimental study; ab (Supplementary Document 1).
-A summary of the search strategy is presented in Supplementary Document 1.
+The following MeSH terms: Nurs\ students; ab OR nurs\ education; ab OR nurs\; ab OR undergraduate student nurs\; ab OR pre-licensure nurs\; ab OR nursing diploma; ab AND Problem-based learning; ab OR PBL; ab OR problem based learning in 15 ursing; ab OR problem-based approach; ab OR problem-solving; ab AND Randomized controlled trial; ab OR RCT; ab OR randomized control\ trial; ab OR, experimental study; ab (Supplementary Document 1).
+A summary of the search strategy is presented in